awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RequireEachIncludedType`  <a name="cfn-secretsmanager-secret-generatesecretstring-requireeachincludedtype"></a>
-Specifies whether to include at least one of every allowed character type\.
+Specifies whether to include at least one upper and lowercase letter, one number, and one punctuation\.
 If you don't include this switch, the password contains at least one of every character type\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)